 Crash Course on Taring and Weight Range

-If you know your way around a brewing scale, feel free to skip ahead to our top 14 scales.
+If you know your way around a brewing scale, feel free to skip ahead.
 If you’re new to measuring anything other than yourself on a bathroom scale, stick around.

 Taring a Scale

 When you use a digital scale for your brewing ingredients, you’re not just throwing all your malt onto the scale.
 (Think of how messy that would be.)
 You need a vessel to hold whatever you’re measuring while not measuring the vessel at the same time.

 This calibration process is called taring.
 Basically, you’re zeroing out the scale so it weighs only the ingredients and not the vessel.
 Look for a digital scale with a tare option—it means less math for you.

 Unless you’re into some seriously small-batch brewing, you can skip the super-fancy scales that measure by extremely tiny amounts like micrograms.